EECS481-Official/tutorial/slides/02-Developers/04-labels.html.md

     - title: Using 'aria-labelledby'
       description: |
+        Accessible Rich Intenet Applications (ARIA) allows for accessible navigation landmarks and numerous other features.
 The HTML label works only for HTML inputs.
-If we make a control out of other elements by using ARIA, we can instead use `aria-labelledby`.
+If we make a control out of other elements by using ARIA, we can instead use `aria-labelledby`, which establishes a relationship between objects and their labels.
+VoiceOver uses this attribute to allow a user to navigate between objects in a document.

       code: |
         <div>